As Donald Trump marks his first one hundred days in office many are asking: where has Melania been?

 “I have to make clear that this is totally my opinion, but as a long-time observer of the politics of the Maga world and of Trump, of the way they interacted in the first administration, and also from doing my research into her personality and history for the book on the Trump women, I would say that she’s an introvert by nature,” Burleigh says.

-“The second Trump regime has sort of abandoned all pretence when it comes to norms, and especially the norms with respect to women,” she said.
-“This is a different kind of administration, he doesn’t need to pretend that he's a good husband and a father.
+“The second Trump regime has sort of abandoned all pretence when it comes to norms, and especially the norms with respect to women,” she says.
+“This is a different kind of administration.
+He doesn’t need to pretend that he’s a good husband and a father.
 It’s all done.

 Compare this to the high-profile appearances of Usha Vance, wife of US vice president JD Vance.
-This month, they were posing with their three children, daughter Mirabel and sons Ewan and Vivek, alongside India’s president Narendra Modi.
+This month, they were posing with their three children, daughter Mirabel and sons Ewan and Vivek, alongside India’s president, Narendra Modi.
 This was after a trip to Italy a week before, when Vance met with prime minister Giorgia Meloni and Pope Francis a day before his death.
-A trip by Vance and his wife to Greenland was also in the headlines when Usha was forced to scale back to a visit to just one US space base, and not to the capital Nuuk and cultural events like a popular annual dog sled race that she had originally wanted to do.
+A trip by Vance and his wife to Greenland was also in the headlines when Usha was forced to scale back the visit to just one US space base, and not to the capital Nuuk and cultural events like a popular annual dog-sled race, which she had originally wanted to do.

 As all these appearances are meticulously planned and highly choreographed, Burleigh now wonders whether we’ll see more of Melania when the $40m Amazon documentary about her life is released later this year.

-Just weeks after Amazon founder Jeff Bezos had dinner with Trump at Mar-a-Lago shortly after his election, his streaming service was said to have paid an 8-figure sum for a documentary and a limited series about Melania.
+Just weeks after Amazon founder Jeff Bezos had dinner with Trump at Mar-a-Lago, shortly after the election, his streaming service was said to have paid an eight-figure sum for a documentary and a limited series about Melania.
 Both Disney+ and Paramount were apparently outbid.
-The documentary is being directed by Brett Ratner, a name once synonymous with blockbuster success, but which is now linked to the sexual misconduct allegations that derailed his Hollywood career in 2017.
+The documentary is being directed by Brett Ratner, a name once synonymous with blockbuster success, but which is now linked to the sexual-misconduct allegations that derailed his Hollywood career in 2017.

 Filming has apparently been underway since January, and Amazon said the final cut will offer viewers an “unprecedented behind-the-scenes look” at Melania, who the team insists has a “truly unique story”.